5 Tips to Increase Your Cybersecurity Awareness

 October is Cybersecurity Awareness Month and to celebrate we spoke with five members of Cengage Group's cybersecurity team to get their recommendations on how to stay ahead of cyber criminals.
-Eric G., Jordan L., Steve C., Dwayne J. and Emma W. each share what it’s like working in cybersecurity and what they suggest you do to increase your cybersecurity and keep your information safe.
+Eric G., Jordan L., Steve C., Dwayne J. and Emma W. each share what it’s like having technology jobs in cybersecurity and what they suggest you do to increase your cybersecurity and keep your information safe.

 1. Choose Your Passwords Wisely